 This project will link other active transportation routes into a network, increasing the value of existing pathways by connecting more neighborhoods with more destinations.

-The VB Trail has been a part of the City Council-adopted Virginia Beach Active Transportation Plan since 1981 and has continued to be a priority project.
+The trail has been a part of the City Council-adopted Virginia Beach Active Transportation Plan since 1981 and has continued to be a priority project.
 Continuation of the design and construction of the project is pending future funding.
 Bikeways and trails have topped Virginia Beach resident surveys of the most important and needed public recreational amenities because they benefit people of all abilities and all walks of life.

 The Hampton Roads Transportation Planning Organization has ranked the Trail as a top regional priority, and it is part of strategies for recreational tourism, workforce recruiting and retention, and economic development.